 Quick Summary: With the SharePoint Framework (SPFx), you can incorporate modern development techniques to create fast, responsive components.
-Microsoft is giving more and more capabilities with SharePoint Framework and there are a lot of updates that Microsoft is posting on GitHub.
+Microsoft is giving more and more capabilities with Sharepoint Framework Development and there are a lot of updates that Microsoft is posting on GitHub.

 SharePoint developers, who are familiar with the development of server-side web parts are now increasingly adapting to this new Page and web part model framework.